maxpfingsthorn/mini-network-simulator/README.md

 - `update-routes-and-hosts.sh` allows to automatically set ip routes and write hostnames of other connected containers to /etc/hosts of each container.
 - `degrade-link.sh` allows to set netem parameters (bandwidth limit, packet delay, loss, duplication, corruption) on a link between two networks.
 This is directed, the order of networks matters here to allow setting different parameters for each direction (e.g. different bandwidth limit).

+All scripts will output verbose help when invoked with the `-h` flag.

 ## Note

 All of these will probably have to be run with sudo, unless your user is allowed to add network interfaces with `ip link add`.